james-ben/james-ben.github.io/index.md

 [Public Release](https://github.com/byuccl/coast)

-An effort to add fault tolerance to Commercial Off-the-shelf (COTS) microcontrollers using software techniques.
+A tool that adds software fault tolerance to Commercial Off-the-shelf (COTS) microcontrollers.

 As the primary developer on this project since May 2018, I have accomplished a number of things on this project: